Transgender individuals and transsexuals

 Others have suggested "She/he," "S/he," "Ze," "Zir" and "Zhe."

-Controversy at the University of Toronto: Views of Professor Jordan Peterson:
+Controversy at the University of Toronto: The views of Professor Jordan Peterson:

-2016-FALL: Peterson, 55, is a tenured psychology professor at the University of Toronto (U of T) in Ontario, Canada.
-Co posted three videos on YouTube in which co said that co would no longer refer to transgender students and faculty by using gender-neutral personal pronouns, even if co asked to be identified in that way.
+2016-FALL: Peterson, 55, is a tenured psychology professor at the University of Toronto (U of T) in Ontario, Canada -- across Lake Ontario from Buffalo, NY.
+Co posted three videos on YouTube in which co said that co would no longer refer to transgender students and faculty by using gender-neutral personal pronouns, even if they had asked to be identified in that way.
 1 Co did this in reaction to:

 - The federal bill C-16, which became law during 2016-MAY.
 It amended the Canadian Human Rights Act to add gender identity and gender expression to the list of forbidden forms of discrimination throughout the country.
 It also amended sections of the Criminal Code of Canada that dealt with hate propaganda, incitement to genocide, and aggravating factors in sentencing.
 2